 Stop spending all day on the couch: Luckily for you, football season is over.
 The biggest excuse is now gone to spend Saturday and Sunday watching football for multiple hours of the day.
 Time to get up and move more, and avoid comfort food and concession stands.

-Stop Eating Crap Food - No more chicken wings, pizza, nachos, other snacks, and beer through the day.
-These TV habit foods have got to go during football season.
-Focus on fruits, vegetables, salads, and drinking more water.
-Avoid the sugar drinks and snacks or, if you can, ELIMINATE THEM.
-This is a tough habit to break but worth it if you can add some discipline to your diet.
+Stop eating junk food: No more chicken wings, pizza, nachos, other snacks and beer through the day.
+Focus on fruits, vegetables, salads and drinking more water.
+Avoid the sugary drinks and snacks or, if you can, eliminate them.
+This is a tough habit to break, but it is worth it if you can add some discipline to your diet.

-Get Outside Or Go To The Gym - Time to get outside and do yard work, calisthenics workouts at home, or to the gym and start a plan.
+Get outside or go to the gym: It's time to get outside and do yardwork, calisthenics workouts at home or to the gym and start a plan.
 Find a workout and make it a routine.
 Build some good habits.

-500 calories - Can you burn 500 calories in a workout?
+500 calories: Can you burn 500 calories in a workout?
 Or several workouts through the day?
 Try several different ways.
 Walking 20 minutes typically burns 100 calories.
 It may take a while to build up to 500 calories with just walking.
-Maybe mix in some cardio workouts like rucking, jogging, biking, rowing, elliptical, or swimming if available as options to you to beef up your calorie output.
-You can typically double or triple your calories with these other options of cardio.
-Mix in some weight training, calisthenics, TRX exercises, or other exercise equipment prior to your cardio workouts and you have the perfect combination for 500 calories burned in 30-45 minutes.
+Maybe mix in some cardio workouts like rucking, jogging, biking, rowing, elliptical or swimming, if available, as options to you to beef up your calorie output.
+You typically can burn double or triple your calories with these other options of cardio.
+Mix in some weight training, calisthenics, TRX exercises or other exercise equipment before your cardio workouts, and you have the perfect combination for 500 calories burned in 30-45 minutes.